Aviation Security and Facilitation

-IATA is working with governments, regulatory authorities, and other international organizations to implement a risk-based passenger security process that will enhance security and passenger facilitation.
+IATA works with governments, regulatory authorities, and other international organizations to implement a risk-based passenger security process that will enhance security and passenger facilitation.

 Smart Security is a joint IATA and ACI initiative which, by bringing all relevant stakeholders together, aims at transforming the security checkpoint by pursuing the following goals: